cybersamx/go-recipes/README.md

   * [Count Iterate](string/count-iterate) - simple recipe that explores how we count and iterate over a string by rune and byte.
   * [Regular Expression](string/regexp) - a recipe on using regular expression in Go.
   * [Unicode](string/unicode) - basic unicode representation and usage.
+* [Template](template) - recipes for using Go template.
+  * [Advanced template](template/advanced) - a web application using Go templating and Material Design Components for the real world.
+  * [HTML template](template/html) - a recipe that shows server-side http content rendering using the `html/template` package.
 * [Time](time) - recipes for manipulating time in Go.
   * [Parse](time/parse) - a recipe that parses a date string to a Go struct value.
   * [Print](time/print) - a recipe that prints a date value to different formats using layouts.